-Adrian T. Keller has been a member of the Board of Directors since 2002 and Chairman since 2004.
+Adrian T. Keller has been a member of the Board of Directors of DKSH since 2002 and Chairman since 2004.
 He is also a member of the Strategy Committee.
 Since 2000, he has been Vice Chairman of Diethelm Keller Holding Ltd., the anchor shareholder of DKSH.
 Since 1991, he has been a Board member and from 1995 on, Vice Chairman of Eduard Keller Holding, which in 2000 became Diethelm Keller Holding Ltd., Zurich.
 From 1990 to 1995, he was also Partner at Global Reach, New York, a private equity and investment firm.
 Between 1983 and 1990, he was Partner at Hoguet, Keller, Wittmann & Co., New York, a NASD registered investment advisor and securities brokerage firm.
-In addition to holding various family business related Board seats, Adrian Keller has served on the Board of Directors of Berenberg Bank (Schweiz) AG since 2006.
-On a pro bono basis, he also is a member of the Board of the Tonhalle Gesellschaft, Zurich.
+In addition to holding various family business related Board seats, Adrian Keller serves on the Board of Directors of Berenberg Bank (Schweiz) AG and is Chairman of Baur & Cie, a private real estate company.
+On a pro bono basis, he also is a member of the Board of the Tonhalle Gesellschaft, Zurich, serves on the Advisory Board of the University of St. Gallen and is a member of the Executive Board of the Swiss American Foundation as well as a trustee of the Asia Society Global and Chairman of the Asia Society Switzerland Foundation.
 He studied economics at the University of St. Gallen in Switzerland and graduated with an MBA (lic. oec.
-HSG) in 1976.
+HSG) cum laude in 1976.